milan-sony/Django-CRUD/README.md

 # Django-CRUD_MySQL

-This is a simple project that perfroms CRUD operations in Django using Mysql database.
+This is a simple project that performs CRUD operations in Django using Mysql database.
 ## Run Locally
 You will need to install Python on  you system.
 Head over to https://www.python.org/downloads/ to download python.